bumbelbee777/Nanite/docs/Sketchbook.md

 ## SillyAI

-Currently, SillyAI is practically fully implemented (minus advanced reasoning through SillyISA, but that's fine).
+Currently, SillyAI is practically fully implemented.
 It just needs real-world testing and validation.
-It could use additional/better plugin support and context but that's not the priority right now.
+It could use additional/better plugin support and a context window but that's not the priority right now.

 ## SillyVM

 This is what needs the most work right now.
+Sure, I got it implemented.
+But is it ideal?
+Absolutely freaking not.
+Does it get the job done?
+Maybe (currently implementing variable declaration support).

 First revision of spec is virtually complete, it just needs to be implemented right.
-For this I crafted an implementation strategy:
+For this I crafted a future rewrite strategy:

 - `Opcodes` enum for opcodes to allow for instructions to be tweaked easily.
 - Have a `ExpressionParser` class that parses/evaluates bytecode and expressions before organizing them into segments to then be loaded into memory easily (variable assignment).